 Get Smart!
 Business Intelligence Is Key

-Business Intelligence is not a new term; indeed, it can be found in writings that are over 150 years old.
+Business Intelligence (BI) is not a new term; indeed, it can be found in writings that are over 150 years old.
 There are numerous definitions for Business Intelligence, but for our purposes, let’s go with this:

 Business Intelligence is the product of analyzing and distilling business-relevant data into actionable information that will inform better decision-making related to the management of assorted processes, functions and actions on the part of the enterprise.